jam01/xtrasonnet/docs/xtr/strings.md

 ## underscore
 `underscore(str: String): String`

-Returns the underscored version (aka snake case) of the given `str`, by changing alphabetic characters to lowercase, and replacing all spaces for underscores.
+Returns the underscored version (aka snake case) of the given `str`, by prepending uppercase characters with an underscore, changing alphabetic characters to lowercase, and replacing all spaces for underscores.

 **Example**
 ```